woblerr/gpbackman/COMMANDS.md

 ## Using container

-Delete all backups using `gpbackup_s3_plugin` storage plugin: older than 7 days:
+Delete all backups using `gpbackup_s3_plugin` storage plugin older than 7 days:
 ```bash
 docker run \
   --name gpbackman \